One Wild Ride

 But even the overcast days have their own beauty.
 During the rainy days of mid-May, the green mountains are shrouded in mist.
 The narrow valley is lush, and the wildflowers are in bloom.
 You’re not sure what’s around the next bend in the river.
 Rafting on rainy days is like exploring another world.

-5. Hold on tight.
-(Seriously).
+5. Hold on tight

-Braving the powerful waters and getting splashed by Class IV rapids.
+Braving the powerful waters and getting splashed by Class IV rapids

 Whitewater rapids are classified from Class I (the most mild) to Class VI (the most intense, nearly impossible to raft).
 Most of the rapids Hells Canyon are classified as a Class III and Class IV, which means you’re in for a wild ride and you’re definitely getting wet.